-Over the past couple of years I have spent in incredible amount of time, research, sweat, solder, money (and even some blood!) pursuing the unique sound of Jerry Garcia's playing.
+Over the past 10 years, I have spent in incredible amount of time, research, sweat, solder, money (and even some blood!) pursuing the unique sound of Jerry Garcia's playing.
 It has been an intensely fun (yet simultaneously frustrating) never ending process for me and here's some pictures of those components:

 - My effects are run in a pre-volume loop configuration directly from my guitar.
 They are all also mounted on a PedalPad MS9 pedal board.
 Here's the current list of effects that I use:

 - Boss OC-3